LindnerNick/CS305/README.md

 <-I think the use of algorithms and checksum verifcation will be extremely usful in the future.
 I also think that the dependancy checks, and being able to determine false postives will help keep future code safe and secure.->

 Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

+<-I think this assigment will show an example of how manaul code review is imporant, as well as show the proper use of check some and ciphers to safely transfer data.->